About the Interim Parental Payment Scheme (IPPS)

 IPPS is a non-statutory, interim scheme that accompanies the Employment Law changes to be introduced from 28 June 2020.

 This change in the Employment Law was planned to be accompanied by changes to the benefit system to provide financial support for both parents.
 However, the outbreak of COVID-19 has led to a delay in extending the benefit system to introduce a parental leave benefit for both parents.
 These changes give parents an entitlement to take up to 52 weeks of parental leave, including 6 weeks of paid parental leave for both parents.

-This is done by supporting businesses with a one-off lump sum payment to cover the equivalent of 6 weeks of proposed parental benefit (£1335) for a second parent when they take paid parental leave under the amended law.
+This is done by supporting businesses with a one-off lump sum payment to cover the equivalent of 6 weeks of proposed parental benefit (up to £1349.88) for a second parent when they take paid parental leave under the amended law.